kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 ## Deleting StatefulSets

 StatefulSet supports both Non-Cascading and Cascading deletion.
-In a Non-Cascading Delete, the StatefulSet's Pods are not deleted when the Stateful Set is deleted.
+In a Non-Cascading Delete, the StatefulSet's Pods are not deleted when the StatefulSet is deleted.
 In a Cascading Delete, both the StatefulSet and its Pods are deleted.

 ### Non-Cascading Delete